jaipandya/SublimeTutor/tutorial/chapter_5_3.md

 Exercise
 ---------

-1. In the exercise block above, select the first line that contains underscores (Use the word selection command you learned in previous chapters for that).
+1. In the exercise block above, place your cursor anywhere on the first line that contains a series of `underscore` characters.
-2. Now first press `Cmd + E` so 10 hyphens take the place of find term.
+2. Now first press `Cmd + E` so 10 underscores take the place of find term.
 3. Now go to the fourth line which has series of `tilda` characters in it.
-4. Press `Cmd + D` to select this term.
-5. Press `Cmd + Shift + E`, this copies an empty string in the replace field of replace panel.
+5. Press `Cmd + Shift + E`, this copies the series of tilda characters in the replace field of replace panel.
-4. Now press `Cmd + Option + E` three times, this should replace all three strings with an empty one.
+4. Now press `Cmd + Option + E` four times, this should replace all three strings with the series of tilda.